 Bottom Up is far less technical, and only requires hiking and scrambling skills.
 There are lots of boulders to navigate and the trail can be extremely uneven and broken up in the bottom half.
 The trail follows the creek in the bottom of a steep ravine and crisscrosses the creek many times.
 Water levels in the creek fluctuate throughout the year but generally you should only have to get wet from the knees down.
 The route begins and ends at the Left Fork Trailhead.

 A. No, but there are seasonal influxes of visitors to the park that result in abnormally high numbers of people trying to hike this trail.
 On days or weekends like Memorial Day, Independence Day and Labor Day, the park will institute a queue system to control the number of people on the trail at one time, and mitigate dangerous and overcrowded conditions.

 A. Yes and no. Most visitors to Zion only hike three miles up The Narrows from the bottom, accessing the water route from Riverside Walk and the Temple of Sinawava, which doesn’t require a permit.
 The top-down, 16+-mile top-down hike from Chamberlin’s Ranch does require a permit.

 A. Yes, the shuttle through the town of Springdale and the shuttle through the park is free.
-See “Shuttles in Zion National Park & Springdale” above.
+See “Shuttles in Zion National Park & Springdale” for updates.